Diamondbacks vs. Padres Player Props Betting Odds

-Player prop bet odds for Corbin Carroll, Juan Soto and others are available when the Arizona Diamondbacks host the San Diego Padres at Chase Field on Saturday (at 8:10 PM ET).
+Player props are available for Juan Soto and Corbin Carroll, among others, when the San Diego Padres visit the Arizona Diamondbacks at Chase Field on Sunday at 4:10 PM ET.

 Bet on this matchup or its props with BetMGM!